chetoui-abdelkhalak/Smoker_non-Smoker_Challenge/README.md

 *The dataset is available in the data folder.*

-The starting kit consists on 2 classifiers:
+The starting kit consists of 3 classifiers:

 -Logistic Regression